gennaro-tedesco/gh-i/README.md

 ```
 gh i
 ```
-Without any flags `gh i` shows all the issues created by yourself in order of last update: this is more often than not what you are after, is it not?
+Without any flags `gh i` shows all the issues created by yourself in order of last update: this is in the vast majority of cases what you are after, is it not?
 To refine the search, however, the following flags are availabe
 ```
 gh i [flag]
 ```